How to Braise a Beef Brisket for a Pot Roast

 - Sprinkle both sides of the brisket with kosher salt, garlic powder, and black pepper.
 Be generous - you're seasoning the entire dish, and if you skimp on seasoning here, it won't be fully flavored as it should be.

 - Place the brisket into the roaster.
 You can use a slow cooker or a Dutch oven, anything that is large enough to hold the brisket.
 Place the brisket with the fat cap up, so that the fat renders out and through the meat, helping keep it rich, tender and juicy.
 Nobody likes pot roast that masquerades as beef jerky.

 - Throw in the onion, celery, and parsley.
 Don't add the potatoes at this point, otherwise, they'll turn to mush by the time the brisket has cooked.

 - Set your slow cooker to low, or a roaster or Dutch oven to 250F.
 Let the brisket cook for 6 hours.
-Leave it alone - no matter how tempting it is to lift the lid to peak, don't.
+Leave it alone, no matter how tempting it is to lift the lid to peek, don't.
 It reduces the heat too much and adds cooking time.
 It also lets too much moisture escape.
-I promise the roast will be much happier if you let it sit and do it's work in peace.
+I promise the roast will be much happier if you let it sit and do its work in peace.

 - After 6 hours, toss in the potatoes.
 You can also add carrots, parsnips or any other sturdy root vegetable you like.
 I kept this recipe simple and just added potatoes, but you can take advantage of the cooking time to include whatever you'd like.